Rise of the Dragon:

 Revolution came in 1911, and the Imperial government would eventually be overthrown.
 The Republic’s leaders did not try to void the contracts for new warships and appear to have had an interest in continuing the program, but the shipyards balked at dealing with the unstable new regime.
 There would be no Chinese dreadnought program.

 That doesn’t prevent us from adding those ships that never were to Great War at Sea.
-Rise of the Dragon is a limited-edition supplement, available only to the Gold Club, introducing the ships that China would have purchased together with scenarios for their use.
+Rise of the Dragon introduces the ships that China would have purchased together with scenarios for their use.

 China actually became a player in the world battleship market in 1904, making an offer to buy the two former Chilean battleships Libertad and Constitucion from their British builders, as well as other incomplete ships in a number of nations.
 It’s not clear for whom the Chinese were fronting, but the ships do not appear to have been intended for their own fleet.